just1ngray/pyfig/README.md

 #### List overrides

 Like many other configuration systems, overrides to lists are applied atomically.
+This means you must redefine the entire list (continue reading for an exception)

 ```python
 override = {